abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

       git push -u <Unique-ID> main
       ```

+1. You are asked authenticate your GitHub account.
+Select **Sign in with your browser**.

+       ![](media/ghlogin.png)

-   - If you are asked authenticate your GitHub account.
-Select **1. web browserSign in with your browser** and you will be prompted with a pop-up window to authorize Git Credential Manager.
+1. You will be prompted with a pop-up window to authorize Git Credential Manager.
 Click on **Authorize git-ecosystem** to provide access

-       ![](media/ghlogin.png)

        ![](media/2dgn158upd.png)

- - After you are prompted with the message **Authorization Succeeded**, close the tab and continue with the next task.
+1. After you are prompted with the message **Authorization Succeeded**, close the tab and continue with the next task.

    >**Note**: If you encounter any errors as shown below, please follow the steps outlined below.

    ![](media/ex_1_g_9.png)

    (i) Scroll up within the terminal to locate the highlighted link.
 Click on the link.

    ![](media/ex_1_g_10.png)

    (ii) Choose the **It's used in tests (1)** option.
 Then, select **Allow me to expose this secret (2)** to proceed.

    ![](media/ex_1_g_12.png)

    (iii) After completing the previous step, navigate back to VS Code and rerun step-13 to finish the push process.

 ### Task 4: Build and push using GitHub Actions